 Prague has been plagued by floods basically it’s entire existence.
 Even in recent years they’ve had to do some serious flood control.
 But back in the 13th century, their solution was to move the entire ground floor up a level in Old Town.
 They filled the streets with trash and leftover building material from new constructions until the ground level was raised.

-When you eat in a restaurant’s basement level, you’re really in old Old Town.
 Not many of the old Romanesque basements remain in their original state, but this tour took us to three that have been preserved.
+(Most of the basements are accessible, they’ve just been remodeled.
+When you eat in the basement of a restaurant in Old Town, you’re really in the old Old Town.)

 This tour company also uses the underground rooms for their Ghosts & Legends Tour, so some of the rooms are decorated like its Halloween.
 That would be a good tour to take if you want the underground with a bit of a spook factor!